etingof/talks/devconf-outreachy/source/index.rst

 --------------

 * To help breeding software engineers
-* Sustain the open source culture
+* To sustain the open source culture

 ..
 Things to talk about ^ (ietingof)